-4D Pharma own or have rights to trademarks, trade names and service marks that they use in connection with the operation of their business.
-In addition, 4D pharma's names, logos and website names and addresses are its trademarks or service marks.
-Other trademarks, trade names and service marks appearing in this Annual Report on Form 20-F are the property of their respective owners.
-Solely for convenience, in some cases, the trademarks, trade names and service marks referred to in this Annual Report on Form 20-F are listed without the applicable ®, TM and SM symbols, but they will assert, to the fullest extent under applicable law, their rights to these trademarks, trade names and service marks.
+We own or have rights to trademarks, trade names and service marks that they use in connection with the operation of our business.
+In addition, our names, logos and website names and addresses are its trademarks or service marks.
+Other trademarks, trade names and service marks appearing in this prospectus are the property of their respective owners.
+Solely for convenience, in some cases, the trademarks, trade names and service marks referred to in this prospectus are listed without the applicable ®, TM and SM symbols, but they will assert, to the fullest extent under applicable law, their rights to these trademarks, trade names and service marks.